 Water Damage Can Be a Florida Homeowner’s Worst Nightmare

 The causes of water damage are as endless as the headaches they create: flooding due to hurricanes or other natural disasters, burst pipes, sewer line backups, and leaks in hoses, water heaters and roofs.
 The ensuing damage is at best an inconvenience and at its worst, catastrophic.
-Understanding what types of water damage are covered by your homeowners insurance and how to file a claim are essential when calling Florida your home.
+Understanding what types of water damage are covered by your homeowners insurance and how to file a water damage claim are essential when calling Florida your home.

 When Determining Damage, Go to the Source